Anthephora pubescens Nees

 No information available.

-Seed production is highest from a weed free crop.
-Seed-heads are produced well above the leaf growth, facilitating ease of mechanical harvesting.
-Emergence of seed-heads continues for about a month, with a peak 7 days after the first heads emerge.
-Seed ripens fairly evenly on each head and can all be harvested at once.
-Ripe seed can usually be harvested 28-32 days after emergence of the seed-head (i.e. 33-39 days after first head emergence).
+Seed-heads are produced well above the leaves, facilitating ease of mechanical harvesting.
+Emergence of seed-heads continues for about a month, with a peak about 7 days after the first heads emerge.
+Seed ripens fairly evenly on each head.
+Ripe seed can usually be harvested 28‒32 days after emergence of the seed-head (i.e. 33‒39 days after first head emergence).
 With adequate water and fertilizer, two harvests per year are possible, once in early summer and once in autumn.
-Seed yields vary from 70-120 kg/ha, and up to 175 kg/ha for hand-harvested seed.
+Seed yields vary from 70 to 120 kg/ha, and up to 175 kg/ha for hand-harvested seed.

 No information available.